-You probably already sort of knew that getting five or six hours of sleep each night isn’t good for you… and now you also know how it makes you gain weight… but you’re frustrated because you just can’t fall asleep!
+You probably already sort of knew that getting 5 or 6 hours of sleep each night isn’t good for you… and now you also know how it makes you gain weight… but you’re frustrated because you just can’t fall asleep!

 You toss and turn and wish the sandman would come sprinkle some magic dust in your eyes.
 But he doesn’t come, and you are left staring at the ceiling.

 Here are a few sleep hacks to help you catch more fat-burning, muscle-building, appetite-controlling Z’s.

-- Get some sunshine when you wake up in the morning or early in the day—this will help reset your circadian rhythm, your body’s hormone-production clock.
+- Get sun early in the day—this will help reset your circadian rhythm, your body’s hormone-production clock.
 I walk the dog or do a quick workout outside in the sun most days.

 - Feast after sunset to kick in the “rest and digest” mode and slow cortisol production.
 Including wild caught salmon as part of that feast will also help reduce cortisol levels.

 - Avoid caffeine after noon (I stop drinking caffeine after 3pm).

 - Avoid electronics (including television and computers) a couple hours before hitting the sack… and keep them out of your bedroom if possible.
-If you must be in front of a screen, try blue-blocking optics like Gunnar glasses – I wear them most nights.
+If you must be in front of a screen, try blue-blocking optics like Swannies or Gunnar glasses – I wear them most nights.

 - Keep your bedroom cool and dark to help you slip into deeper sleep faster.

 - Avoid cortisol-spiking processed foods at all costs.

-- If you still have trouble clearing your mind and getting to sleep, experiment with Melatonin.
+- Try Melatonin.
+If you still have trouble clearing your mind and getting to sleep, experiment with Melatonin.
 Start with 1-3 mg around bedtime or about an hour or two before bed.
 If you don’t notice any effect, be sure to take it before your nightly meal.
 But be warned, you will be very ready for bed after your meal.